 My client was arrested for battery.
 The client doesn’t want any arrest record because he holds a professional license.
 We file a petition for factual innocence.
 We get our day in court.
 Now, we are like the second case that gets called.
 This is a packed courtroom.
 I am out of county (Solano) and the judge doesn’t know me.
 The judge, a scholarly type, asks me about 3 minutes (felt like 5 minutes) of legal questions about why he should grant the petition.
 A new question followed each satiating response.
 Finally, the judge pauses, grants the petition and I feel like we won the Super Bowl.

 My client was charged with possessing 18 grams of marijuana for sale.
 He has approximately $3,000 in cash on his person.
 He has a scale, mildly incriminating text messages and got caught lying to the cops about the amount of marijuana in his car.
 Outcome?
 Case dismissed.
 Did I get lucky?
 Partially!

-My client was charged in San Mateo County with her second DUI within a five year time period.
-Normally, these cases resolve for 30 to 60 days in the county jail depending upon the client's blood alcohol concentration (BAC) and other factors.
-In this case, we were able to resolve my client's case for two 8 hour days of community service through the Sheriff's Work Program, two years court probation and a fine.
+My client was charged in San Mateo County with her second DUI within a five-year time period.
+Normally, these cases resolve for 30 to 60 days in the county jail depending upon the client’s blood alcohol concentration (BAC) and other factors.
+In this case, we were able to resolve my client’s case for two 8-hour days of community service through the Sheriff’s Work Program, two years of court probation and a fine.

 In San Mateo County my client was charged with a DUI.
 His blood alcohol concentration (BAC) revealed that he had a .12 BAC pursuant to the implied consent test, here a blood draw.
 We had defense issues that my client’s BAC may have been rising at the time of driving.
 We were ready to go to trial in this case, but the District Attorney offered my client a wet-reckless and he took the deal.
 Too bad.
 This would have been a fun case to try.